- keeps your family out of court and allows you to make the decisions about what is best for you and your family in the future

 Gross income up to £35,000 £120

-Charges for an Open Financial Statement and Memorandum of Understanding
+Charges for an Open Financial Statement, Memorandum of Understanding and Statement of Outcome

 We also make a charge for each person, equivalent to the cost of a mediation session to draw up documents summarising the details of your agreed proposals during mediation including an Open Financial Statement.